MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-resource-pool-design.md

 - Monitoring web application URLs

 > [!NOTE]
-> Windows agents do not report to resource pools.
+> Windows agents don't report to resource pools.

 Network monitoring in Operations Manager requires its own separate, dedicated resource pool.
 This is because network monitoring workflows run on management servers (on the SNMP module) and not on agents.
 This places a heavy load on the management servers once you include monitoring of network ports, especially if you select most of the active ports available on the device.
 Therefore, for better performance, we recommend using dedicated management servers in dedicated resource pools for network monitoring.
 Additionally, the management servers that are members of this pool should be removed from the All Management Servers, Notifications, and AD Assignment pools.

-Linux/UNIX monitoring in Operations Manager can be assigned to a dedicated resource pool if necessary to enable high-availability monitoring and agent management, but is not required.
+Linux/UNIX monitoring in Operations Manager can be assigned to a dedicated resource pool if necessary to enable high-availability monitoring and agent management, but isn't required.
 Operations Manager uses certificates to authenticate access to the computers it is managing.
 When the Discovery Wizard deploys an agent, it retrieves the certificate from the agent, signs the certificate, deploys the certificate back to the agent, and then restarts the agent.
 To support high availability, each management server in the resource pool must have all the root certificates that are used to sign the certificates that are deployed to the agents on the UNIX and Linux computers.
 Otherwise, if a management server becomes unavailable, the other management servers would not be able to trust the certificates that were signed by the server that failed.

 ## Next steps